Safeguarding

 Website link for login: www.myeducare.com

-You will need to enter a username and password
+You will need to enter your username and password to access the site.

 The Hackney Child Wellbeing Framework